 I asked Royal Caribbean about its policy on dropping off passengers and whether the Claussens could have done anything differently.
 It declined to answer.
 Walker says that cruise lines keep their policies on emergency care confidential.

-Patrick Deroose, a general manager for assistance operations at International SOS, a company that offers medical evacuation services, says that the Claussens’ situation is not unusual and that the cruise industry’s policies, though not disclosed, are common knowledge.
+Patrick Deroose is a general manager for assistance operations at International SOS.
+It is a company that offers medical evacuation services.
+It says that the Claussens’ situation is not unusual.
+The company also says that the cruise industry’s policies, though not disclosed, are common knowledge.

 How do you avoid a similar problem?
 Deroose says that you need to do your homework before you leave on a trip.
-If you bought travel insurance, read the fine print to make sure that medical evacuation is covered, and pay close attention to information about preexisting medical problems.
-If you have a condition that could flare up while you’re away, you might need a different policy or a separate medical evacuation plan, the kind offered by International SOS, Medjet Assist and other companies.
+If you bought travel insurance, read the fine print to make sure that medical evacuation is covered.
+Pay close attention to information about preexisting medical problems.
+If you have a condition that could flare up while you’re away, you might need a different policy or a separate medical evacuation plan.
+It is normally the kind offered by International SOS, Medjet Assist and other companies.
 (Here’s what you need to know before booking your next cruise.)

 “If the cruise line and insurance company looked into these hospitals and the kind of care available there, hopefully they could prevent this from happening to someone else,” she says.